Paddleton: Plot

 Andy wakes up the next morning to find Michael and the safe missing.
-He panics, running all over, the looking for Michael, only to discover him in the hotel lobby, waiting to meet up for breakfast.
+He panics, running all over looking for Michael, only to discover him in the hotel lobby waiting to meet up for breakfast.
 Andy takes and attempts to keep hold of the safe, until an annoyed Michael forces him to face the fact that he is dying, and that Andy needs to respect his wishes.

-They drive back home, where his condition quickly deteriorates.
+They drive back home, where Michael’s condition quickly deteriorates.
 As they sit on the kitchen floor preparing the lethal dose of medicine, Michael reveals that he used to be married, but quickly felt uncomfortable within the marriage.
 In contrast, he felt an instant sense of belonging with Andy when they met.
 Andy replies that when he first saw Michael, he thought he was a serial killer in hiding.
 They discuss Andy's halftime speech (which Michael has already heard through the apartment's vents) and the possibility of an afterlife where Michael could visit Andy.

-Ready to die, they deliver the lethal dose of medication.
+With Michael ready to die, they deliver the lethal dose of medication.
 After a brief moment of fear, Michael dies peacefully in his own bed after they reaffirm their platonic love for each other, leaving Andy devastated.
 Andy tries to live his usual life of kung fu movies, puzzles, and Paddleton, but is lonely and unfulfilled.
-Some time later, Andy meets the single mother named Kiersten and her son Evan moving into Michael's old apartment.
+Some time later, Andy meets a single mother named Kiersten and her son Evan who are moving into Michael's old apartment.
 He reassures them that they have the best apartment in the complex and explains the game of Paddleton to Evan.
 Promising to give him a rousing halftime speech if he ever needs it, Andy returns to his own apartment with a smile.